ADOLESCENT TRAUMA

 What is Trauma?

 Trauma is a term used to describe a wide range of intense and negative experiences.
-While it is often used to refer to physical injuries, trauma can also refer to emotional or psychological injuries.
+While it often refers to physical injuries, trauma can also refer to emotional or psychological injuries.
 These can be caused by a single event, such as a car accident or natural disaster.
-Trauma can also be caused by ongoing experiences, such as child abuse or exposure to violence.
+Ongoing experiences, such as child abuse or exposure to violence, can also cause trauma.

 Trauma can have a profound effect on mental and emotional health.
-The effects can be particularly hard on adolescents because the teenage years are typically a time of significant physical and psychological change.
+The effects can be especially tough on adolescents because the teenage years are typically a time of significant physical and psychological change.
 Trauma can disrupt this process of maturing.

 Teens who have experienced trauma may feel isolated, confused, and helpless.
-Struggles with trusting others and coping with powerful emotions may occur as a result of a traumatic experience.
+Struggles with trusting others and coping with powerful emotions may occur due to a traumatic experience.
 In addition, problems with relationships, school, and work may occur.

 Adolescence is a time of rapid change and development.
 The teenage years can be a period of great excitement and discovery.
 However, it can also be a time of confusion and vulnerability.
 Unfortunately, adolescents are often exposed to traumatic events that leave them scared, alone, and overwhelmed.